-We tested five emoji in the antecedents of conditionals, as in (36)-(40), pairing each with a target inference (the intended supplemental inference) and a baseline control inference, to create 10 target items.
+We tested five emojis in the antecedents of conditionals, as in (36)-(40), pairing each with a target inference (the intended supplemental inference) and a baseline control inference, to create 10 target items.

-If the employee steps out onto the balcony..., he will miss a phone call.

-If the employee steps out onto the balcony, it'll be to smoke a cigarette.

-If the employee steps out onto the balcony, it'll be to eat a snack.
+- (36) a.
+Target sentence: - If the employee steps out onto the balcony..., he will miss a phone call. - b.
+Target inference: - If the employee steps out onto the balcony, it'll be to smoke a cigarette. - c.
+Control inference: - If the employee steps out onto the balcony, it'll be to eat a snack.